Ballycastle, County Antrim: Parade disputes

 In the past, there has been unrest during Orange Order parades in the town.
-In 2001, there was serious public disorder at the 12 July parade.
+In 2001, there was serious public disorder at 12 July parade.
 As a result of this, the Silver Plains flute band, from nearby Moyarget, was banned from marching in the town due to allegations of sectarian conduct and paramilitary trappings.

 Climate

-As with the rest of Ireland, Ballycastle experiences a maritime climate with cool summers and mild winters.
+As with the rest of Northern Ireland, Ballycastle experiences a maritime climate with cool summers and mild winters.
 The nearest official Met Office weather station for which online records are available is at Ballypatrick Forest, about 4 mi east-southeast of Ballypatrick.

 Sport

 Sports of local interest include tennis, bowling (Mary Street), hurling, camogie, Gaelic football, (Whitehall/Leyland Road), soccer, golf, quidditch and skateboarding.There is additionally a local pool league between the various pubs in the town.

 Golf

 Ballycastle Golf Club offers an 18-hole championship course open year-round to both members and non-members.
 The course is one of the four courses played each June in the world-renowned Causeway Coast Golf Tournament.